 Polly Donaldson has served as the Director of the DC Department of Housing and Community Development (DHCD) since January 2, 2015.
-As Director, she oversees 180+ employees, 14 program areas and manages an operating budget of over $250 million to preserve and produce rental and homeownership opportunities for District residents while leading the charge of revitalizing underserved neighborhoods.
+As Director, she oversees 180+ employees, 14 program areas and manages an annual operating budget of over $250 million to preserve and produce rental and homeownership opportunities for District residents and leading the charge of revitalizing underserved neighborhoods across DC.

-Donaldson served on the DC Interagency Council on Homelessness in 2009 and was re-appointed in 2013.
-She is the former board president of the Coalition for Nonprofit Housing and Economic Development, an umbrella group of affordable housing developers.
+Donaldson currently serves as co-chair of the Metropolitan Washington Council of Governments Housing Directors Advisory Committee.
+She serves as DC’s representative to the High-Cost Cities Housing Forum which brings together the local housing commissioners and directors from nine of the most expensive cities in the United States to discuss housing policy and program ideas and exchange best practices.
+Donaldson is the former board president of the DC Coalition for Nonprofit Housing and Economic Development, an umbrella group of affordable housing developers.
 In 2012, she also served on the Comprehensive Housing Strategy Task Force assembled by former Mayor Gray.
 In 2014, Mayor-elect Muriel Bowser named Donaldson as the co-chair of the Transition Team’s Affordable Housing Committee.
-Donaldson served as the chair of Mayor Bowser’s Affordable Housing Preservation Strike Force.
+In 2015-2016, Donaldson served as the chair of Mayor Bowser’s Affordable Housing Preservation Strike Force.

 Donaldson has lived in the Mt.
 Pleasant neighborhood in Ward 1 for over 28 years.
 In the late 1990s, she was elected and served as the chair of the Mt.
 Pleasant Advisory Neighborhood Commission (ANC) 1-E. She holds a Bachelor’s degree in social and behavioral science from The Johns Hopkins University.